Combining mask wearing, social distancing suppresses COVID-19 virus spread

-In Chaos, by AIP Publishing, researchers at New York University and Politecnico di Torino in Italy developed a network model to study the effects of these two measures on the spread of airborne diseases like COVID-19.
+In Chaos, by AIP Publishing, researchers at New York University Tandon School of Engineering and Politecnico di Torino in Italy developed a network model to study the effects of these two measures on the spread of airborne diseases like COVID-19.
 The model shows viral outbreaks can be prevented if at least 60% of a population complies with both measures.

 "Neither social distancing nor mask wearing alone are likely sufficient to halt the spread of COVID-19, unless almost the entire population adheres to the single measure," author Maurizio Porfiri said.
 "But if a significant fraction of the population adheres to both measures, viral spreading can be prevented without mass vaccination."